JessSumner/JessSumner.github.io/_posts/2015-12-17-Hit-or-miss-dependent-fields.markdown

 Here is the code for one of my questions and its dependent questions.

-Ctrl-s and Ctrl-r localhost:3000 and "Ta-da".
+Ctrl-s and Cmd-r localhost:3000 and "Ta-da".
 If I answer "yes", I get to see more questions otherwise I continue on.

 I use [hound](https://github.com/thoughtbot/hound) by thougtbot as a style guide and when I create a pull request for my projects I immediately get an onslaught of violations.
 I find hound particularly useful as it keeps my code style consistent.
 It has also taught me lots of good practices - however that is for another blog post!
 Back to dependent fields....
 On pushing my code to GitHub, hound informed me that I was missing a semicolon in my jQuery.
 I immediately corrected this violation and moved on.
 A little while later I decided to show off my new form so I followed the route from the homepage and much to my horror I could see all my questions.